About. Why Fedora?

-Perhaps you have used Fedora in the past yourself and been burnt, or perhaps you can't stand Yum, Fedora's package manager.
+Perhaps you have used Fedora in the past yourself and been burnt, or perhaps you can't stand DNF, Fedora's package manager.
 Perhaps you even hate RPMs?
 Well, we understand!

 Let us also say, that we think you should give Fedora another chance (like we did), or at least continue reading this page.